 Q: What kind of rental car am I entitled to?

 A: The responsible party has to pay for the reasonably incurred rental cost of a substitute vehicle.
 Often, there are disputes as to what qualifies as a “substitute” vehicle.
 Essentially, it should be a vehicle of similar quality, within the confines of what is available for rent.

 Q: Should I purchase any extra insurance on the rental car provided to me?

 A: Your own insurance policy should cover you while driving the rental car, but you should call your insurance agent to be sure that you are covered.
 The other driver’s insurance company is not required to pay for additional insurance if you choose to purchase it from the car rental company.
 Do not select this coverage without consulting an experienced and successful personal injury attorney first.

 In all automobile accident cases it is essential that measures be taken promptly to preserve evidence, investigate the accident in question, and to enable physicians or other expert witnesses to thoroughly evaluate any serious or catastrophic injuries.
-If you or a loved one is a victim of an automobile accident, call now or CLICK HERE TO SUBMIT A SIMPLE CASE FORM.
-The initial consultation is free of charge, and if our car accident lawyers agree to accept your case, we will work on a contingent fee basis, which means we get paid for our services only if there is a monetary award or recovery of funds.
+If you or a loved one is a victim of an automobile accident, call today or CLICK HERE TO SUBMIT A SIMPLE CASE FORM.
+The initial consultation is free of charge, and if our car accident lawyers agree to accept your case.
+We’ll work on a contingent fee basis, which means we get paid for our services only if there is a monetary award or recovery of funds.
 Don’t delay!
 You may have a valid claim and be entitled to compensation for your injuries, but a lawsuit must be filed before the statute of limitations expires.